XMPro/Multi-Agent/src/team_manifests/advanced_predictive_maintenance_team.md

 ## 13. Review and Summary

-The Industrial Predictive Maintenance MAGS Team represents a sophisticated application of AI and machine learning technologies to revolutionize maintenance operations.
+The Advanced Predictive Maintenance MAGS Team represents a sophisticated application of AI and machine learning technologies to revolutionize maintenance operations.
 Key aspects of this system include:

 1. Comprehensive Agent Coverage: With specialized agents for predictive analytics, equipment monitoring, maintenance planning, root cause analysis, compliance, and reporting, the team covers all critical aspects of maintenance operations.